soushin/spring-fu-on-graalvm/README.md

-# Spring-fu on GraalVM
+# Spring-Fu on GraalVM

 ## Overview

-This repository contains the application implemented by [Spring Fu](https://github.com/spring-projects/spring-fu) on [GraalVM](https://www.graalvm.org/).
+This repository contains the application implemented by [Spring-Fu](https://github.com/spring-projects/spring-fu) on [GraalVM](https://www.graalvm.org/).

 ## Motivation